aajonusnet/aajonusnet/md/QNA/Q&A Of June 7, 2009.md

 A: Uh huh, okay.

 Q: We were out on the beach and I just wanted to show him Lucky's place.
 I'm wondering, I have no idea.
 I've never been to one of your talks.
-I know they're generally here, but I didn't even know that this was today and we're both in hoodies.
+I know they're generally here, but I didn't even know that this was today and we're both foodies.
 So we don't want to disrespect, we're actually going to take off.

 Q: A pretty girl's discount.